artcens/Zen-Portable/README.md

 ---
 ## Credit
-All credit goes to [**@wysh3**](https://github.com/wysh3) <br> Most of it was borrowed from his archived [repo](https://github.com/wysh3/Zen-Browser-Portable). <br>
+All credit goes to [**@wysh3**](https://github.com/wysh3) <br> Most of it was borrowed from his archived [repository](https://github.com/wysh3/Zen-Browser-Portable). <br>
 All I did was just updating and continue maintaining it, I'll try to maintaining it as long as the launcher script don't break!

-if i get in trouble later for stealing. <br>
+if i get in trouble later for 'stealing'. <br>
 please understand that i only know the basic of github, at first i plan to fork it, but i don't really know how to properly manage a forked repo. <br>
 so instead i create new fresh repo. <br>
 all i want is just to help people that want a portable Zen.